-- Non-smokers have fewer complications from surgery, chemotherapy and radiation. - Smoking can reduce how well chemotherapy or radiotherapy work - · Not smoking can help you to heal better after surgery
+- Non-smokers are likely to have fewer or less severe side-effects during cancer treatment.
+For example, chest infections - Smoking can reduce how well radiotherapy and some other anti-cancer treatments work - Not smoking can help you to heal better after surgery - Quitting reduces your chance of further illness

-If you would like advice or support on quitting, call the HSE Quit Team on CallSave 1800 201 203 or Freetext QUIT to 50100.
-Ask your nurse or medical social worker about quitting - some hospitals have smoking cessation officers who can help and support you.
+If you would like advice or support on quitting, call the HSE Quit Team on Freephone 1800 201 203, visit www.QUIT.ie or Freetext QUIT to 50100.
+Some hospitals have a stop-smoking service, with advisors who can help and support you.

-Get information about your cancer and treatment

-Understanding cancer and its treatment and knowing what to expect can help to relieve anxiety and stress for some people.
-If it makes you anxious, you could ask a friend to do the research for you, and tell you anything important.
+Get information about your cancer and treatment Understanding cancer and its treatment and knowing what to expect can help to relieve anxiety and stress for some people.
+If it makes you anxious, you could ask a friend to do the research for you and tell you anything important.
+Make sure you get your information from trustworthy sources like your medical team, the Irish Cancer Society and the HSE.